Admissions at the point of Primary/Secondary transfer (transition year).

 - Direct distance between the child’s home to school, with those living nearer being accorded the highest priority.
 Distance will be calculated using a straight line measurement from the pupil’s home to the closest designated school gate.

 Distances will be calculated using the Local Authority’s GIS system (Geographical Information System).
 To ensure consistency applies, all measurements will be carried out by the Local Authority’s GIS system and no other method of measuring distance will be considered.
 Each property has a coordinate taken from Ordnance Survey ADDRESS-POINT data.
 This is the point which distance measurements will be taken from.
+In the event of calculated distances for two or more pupils being equal, a tie-breaker based on Calderdale MBC Admissions Section random allocation system will be applied.

 If there is oversubscription within any category, the next criterion would be applied (except for sporting criterion, which is based on the rankings in the sporting aptitude test).